Skip to main content

 Date of Origin

-Location 9 miles North of Stevens Pass
+Location Southeast face of Shoofly Mountain, approximately 9 miles north of Stevens Pass

 Coordinates 47° 52' 36'' Latitude